-The Home Office has no authority to designate primate breeders or suppliers outside Great Britain.
-However, the use of any non-human primate from an overseas source under the authority of a project licence issued under the Animals (Scientific Procedures) Act 1986 requires prior approval which is given only if the conditions at the supplying centre, and at the breeding centre where the animals originate, if different, are acceptable to the Home Office at the time of the supply.
-There are three centres in China currently considered acceptable to provide non-human primates to UK designated user establishments and one in Vietnam.
+The Home Office has no remit to approve or accredit overseas primate breeding centres.
+However, the use of any non-human primate under the authority of project licences issued under the Animals (Scientific Procedures) Act 1986 from an overseas source requires prior approval which is given only if the conditions at the breeding centre are acceptable to the Home Office at that time.
+The Home Office has not visited any primate supply and breeding facility in Cambodia.